MMittels/ai-case-study/README.md

     **Blue River Technology**

 * When was the company incorporated?
-    **2011**
+    - 2011

 * Who are the founders of the company?
-    **Jorge Heraud and Lee Redden**
+    - Jorge Heraud - Stanford University graduate who headed Precision Agriculture Group at Trimble Navigation for 15 years before founding Blue River Technology
+    - Lee Redden - Also a Stanford University graduate with research experience at robotics labs at Johns Hopkins Applied Physics Lab, NASA Johnson Space Center, and Stanford University

 * How did the idea for the company (or project) come about?
-    **Jorge Heraud and Lee Redden met while taking a course and converged on a wild ambition to make farming more sustainable through robotics and computer vision**
+    - Jorge Heraud and Lee Redden met while taking a Steve Blank's Lean Launchpad course at Stanford University, a course focused on using a framework to test a business model of a startup.
+From that course, Jorge and Lee came together with the idea to make farming more sustainable through robotics and computer vision

 * How is the company funded?
 How much funding have they received?
     **On September 12, 2017 Blue River Technology was acquired by John Deere for $284 million.**